djsutherland/pummeler/README.md

 - Makes a file `SORT_DIR/_stats.h5` containing means and standard deviations of the real-valued features, and counts of the different values for the categorical features.

-This will take a while (about 40 minutes on my [slow] laptop).
+This will take a while (20 minutes on my fast laptop, 40 minutes on my slow one).
 Luckily you should only need to do it once per ACS file.

 ### Featurization